elizarov/SerializationByConvention/README.md

 ```

 > We assume here that `write` is the name that compiler recognizes.
 In the final design we might want
-to protect against accidental typos by using `operator` modifier on this extension `fun write` or some annotation.
+to protect against accidental typos by using `operator` modifier on this extension `fun write` or
+require an explicit `SerializationOperator` annotation.

 We instruct the compiler to generate the implementation of this interface by adding an annotation
 to the class: